-A recent study conducted by numerous renowned hospitals and medical organizations confirm that surgery is still the leader in treating mesothelioma.
+A recent study conducted by numerous renowned hospitals and medical organizations confirms that surgery is still the leader in treating mesothelioma.

 A total of 14,228 mesothelioma patients were studied.
 They were divided into different groups according to gender, age, stage of cancer, time of diagnosis, and other additional factors.
 For patients that received no other treatment aside from surgery, survival rates were longer than average.